MV Cape Pine: Construction

-SC-715 was laid down at the Fisher Boat Works in Detroit, Michigan on 14 May 1942, launched on 23 October 1942 and commissioned into the navy on 4 December 1942.
+SC-715 was laid down at the Fisher Boat Works in Detroit, Michigan on 14 May 1942, launched on 23 October 1942 and commissioned into the U.S. Navy on 4 December 1942.

-US Navy service during WWII
+U.S. Navy service during World War II

 SC-715 served in the Atlantic and Pacific during World War II.
 After the war she was decommissioned at Seattle.

-Post-war US Coast Guard service
+Post-war U.S. Coast Guard service

 Transferred to the United States Coast Guard on 9 January 1946, SC-715 was renamed USCGC Air Killdeer.
 In this capacity she was used in offshore rescue duties.
-She was one of 70 such vessels transferred to the coastguard to cope with the problem of large numbers of aviation accidents as troops and personnel were returned to the United States after the war, in Operation Magic Carpet.
+She was one of 70 such vessels transferred to the Coast Guard to cope with the problem of large numbers of aviation accidents as troops and personnel were returned to the United States after the war, in Operation Magic Carpet.
 The shortage of experienced pilots as enlisted men were discharged caused the number of accidents to rise.
-Manpower shortages also affected the Coastguard, which at times struggled to crew the rescue vessels.
+Manpower shortages also affected the Coast Guard, which at times struggled to crew the rescue vessels.
 After two years Air Killdeer was sold to a Canadian fishing company in British Columbia, on 19 January 1948.